jothomas94/monitoring-social-distancing/README.md

 python yolo.py -v '/path/to/video/'

 A sample image and video uploaded in repository.
-Projective Transformations cordinates are calibrated based on the sample images and videos.
+Projective Transformations cordinates are calibrated based on the dimensions of sample image and video.